RuinDelvers/CrabToolsUE5/README.md

 Events also act as a sort of interface for state machines; You can create a State Machine Interfaces that contain events and other data that defines how your state machine can be interacted with.
 These are also used with some custom nodes to safely send events to state machines without having the save random Name variables everywhere.

+## RPG System Usage

+Our RPG System handles the complex relationships between RPG attributes and resources.
+Attributes, such as strength or intelligence, are objects which can be an integer or float and are characterized by a base value, and operators on them.
+These operators can be simple additions to the attribute (e.g. from statuses), or can be programmatically complex.
+Resources are objects that can be either an int or float, and are characterized by a maximal and minimal value.
+These maximal & minimal values can be other attributes.

+The valuable part of this system is the ease of simply placing variables into a blueprint, and the system automatically finds them to initialize them.
+This also enables blueprint/c++ type checking for accessing things, which removes error-prone key lookups.
+This system also enables powerful event handling for RPG elements.
+Since each RPGProperty (attributes, resources, or custom) are objects, they have easy to bind to events for their updates.
+This makes binding to them for UI or other necessities extremely simple.

+To use this system, simply extend the RPGComponent (either blueprint or c++), create a variable and set the variable to the object you want.
+In BP they are instanced, but in c++ you use CreateDefaultSubobject to handle this, and with some useful tools for resources to easily setup the relationships between Min/Max attributes.